maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 **Notes:**

-- **You can only add to the empt CSS selectors.** You should not change the existing HTML or CSS.
+- **You can only add to the empty CSS selectors.** You should not change the existing HTML or CSS.